ru-fu/demo/docs/index.rst

 Starter pack
 ============

-test **A single sentence that says what the product is, succinctly and memorably.**
+test1 **A single sentence that says what the product is, succinctly and memorably.**

 **A paragraph of one to three short sentences, that describe what the product does.**